 - a thickened womb lining (endometrial hyperplasia) – this can be caused by hormone replacement therapy (HRT), high levels of oestrogen or being overweight, and can lead to womb cancer

-Less commonly, postmenopausal bleeding is caused by cancer.
+Less commonly, postmenopausal bleeding is caused by cancer, such as ovarian and womb cancer.

 Treatment for postmenopausal bleeding